Baby movements in pregnancy

 If your baby lying head down or bottom first (known as breech) will not affect how you feel movements.

 No, you should not try to make your baby move.
 If you think your baby’s movements have slowed down, stopped or changed contact your midwife or maternity unit immediately.

 Can I use a home doppler to check on my baby?

 Do not use any hand-held monitors, dopplers or phone apps to check your baby’s heartbeat.
-Even if you think you detect a heartbeat, this does not mean your baby is well because it might be your own heartbeat.
-You need to be checked by a healthcare professional.
+This is not a reliable way to check your baby’s health.
+Even if you hear a heartbeat, this does not mean your baby is well.

 Find out more about why using home devices are not a safe way of checking your baby’s health.

-You need to be monitored by a cardiotocography machine or a midwife who can interpret the baby’s heartbeat.
+You need to be monitored by a cardiotocography machine or a midwife.

 What happens if my baby's movements have slowed down?